dhis2/wow-backend/guides/new_database_table_flyway_migration.md

 When creating a new database table the following applies.

+* Use `CREATE TABLE IF NOT EXISTS` to create the table, as Flyway migrations should be idempotent, meaning the SQL statement should not crash nor have any effect if invoked more than once.
 * Use `int8` instead of `integer` for primary key and foreign key int columns.
 The 8 byte int data type is more appropriate given that primary keys in many implementations have gone above the 2.1B max value for 4 byte data type.
 * Include a primary key constraint on the primary key identifier column.
 * Use `timestamp` instead of `timestamp without timezone` for created and last updated columns.